fcrepo-exts/fcrepo-camel-toolbox/fcrepo-indexing-solr/README.md

     error.maxRedeliveries=10

+If would like the `indexing:hasIndexingTransformation` property to be checked on a per-object basis, set this to true.
+Otherwise, the `fcrepo.defaultTransform` is always used as transformation URL even if an object has the `indexing:hasIndexingTransformation` property set.

+    fcrepo.checkHasIndexingTransformation=true

 The default `LDPath` transformation to use.
 This is overridden on a per-object basis with the `indexing:hasIndexingTransformation` predicate.
 The default value is empty, but it may be overridden with a public URL as shown below.